bridgecrewio/checkov/docs/4.Integrations/GitLab CLI.md

       - "checkov.test.xml"
 ```

-## Further Reading

 See the [GitLab CI documentation](https://docs.gitlab.com/ee/ci/) for additional information.
-The there is also a working example of using GitLab CI with Checkov here: https://gitlab.com/guided-explorations/ci-cd-plugin-extensions/checkov-iac-sast - this example also shows how to use the same checkov yaml as an includable extension so that all your jobs reuse the same job definition.
+The there is also a working example of using GitLab CI with Checkov [here](https://gitlab.com/guided-explorations/ci-cd-plugin-extensions/checkov-iac-sast).
+This example shows how to use the same Checkov YAML file as an includable extension so that all your jobs reuse the same job definition.